chaowang15/plane-opt-rgbd/README.md

 ## Plane extraction code

-Part of the source codes about plane extraction is listed here:
+Part of the source codes about plane detection is listed here:

 ### 1. RGB-D plane detection on frames